Directory

 • “Transgressive Tendencies or The Case for ‘The Wrong Man’: Narrative Strategies and Scenes of Passing in Nella Larsen’s Allen Semi Short Story.”
 Short Story 18.2, (Fall 2010/2011): 55-70.

 • “What You Looking At Me For?
-I Didn’t Come to Stay: Displacement, Disruption, and Black Female Subjectivity in Maya Angelou’s I Know Why the Caged Bird Sings,” I Know Why the Caged Bird Sings.
+I Didn’t Come to Stay: Displacement, Disruption, and Black Female Subjectivity in Maya Angelou’s I Know Why the Caged Bird Sings,” in Critical Insights: I Know Why the Caged Bird Sings.
 Ed.
 Mildred R. Mickle.
 Pasadena, CA: Salem, 2010.
 192-210.

 • “‘She was in th family way’: The Dialectics of Modernity and Maternity in Jean Toomer’s Cane,” Obsidian III: Literature in the African Diaspora, 8.1 (Spring/Summer 2007/2009): 51-67.